 Those 65 and older may be drawn to this product for two reasons:

-- Inflation protection becomes less critical when purchased at older ages
+- Inflation protection which is a costly option becomes less critical when purchased at older ages

 - Underwriting guidelines are more lenient